octavian00/countCppMethods/README.md

-#MECO
+# MECO
-This plugin counts methods from cpp files and put the result in a json file which can be uploaded in dxPlatform
+Meco is a open source project, a tool that parse a directory, counts methods from each cpp file and put the result in a json file which can be uploaded as property file in dxPlatform

-##Installing
+## Technologies
+We use Kotlin as programming language to build this tool.
+For obtain number of methods we use ctags tool and for write data in a pretty JSON format, GSON help us.
+Ctags is a programming tool that generates an index file of names found in source files and header files of various programming languages.
+Depending on the language, functions, variables, class members, macros and so on may be indexed.

+## Installing

-###From Github
+### From Github
 To install Meco from Github, please download meco.zip from the [latest_release](https://github.com/octavian00/countCppMethods/releases/tag/v1)

 The contains from the archive are: